Previously, on “Is DT a monorepo?”

 Done in 1m 2.5s

-needed to get the DefinitelyTyped tooling, linters, dprint
+needed to get the DefinitelyTyped tooling, linters, dprint, etc.

 What about package that isn’t so hefty?